 Preside at all meetings of the Executive Board.
 NOTE: If the Executive Board exists.

-Serve as an ex-officio member of all College Panhellenic Association committees, except the Judicial Board.
+Serve as an ex-officio member of all College Panhellenic Association committees, except the Peer Accountability Board.

 Communicate regularly with the Panhellenic advisor.

 Be familiar with the NPC Manual of Information and all governing documents of this Association.